 - Such flights do not exceed the maximum altitude of 60m, do not infringe on any no-fly zones indicated on the map, and are not carried out half an hour before sunrise and after half an hour after sunset.

 - Flights that are not authorized automatically may require a risk assessment to be uploaded together with the flight submission.

-- It should also be noted that Law Enforcement Officers may also conduct checks to see that drone flights are being conducted as per the parameters in the Authorisation Form, and any breaches of the parameters may also incur a penalty.
+- It should also be noted that Law Enforcement Officers may also conduct checks to see that drone flights are being conducted as per the parameters in the Authorisation Form.
+Any breaches of the parameters may also incur a penalty.

-- All drone operators operating their drones in Malta need to have valid third-party insurance, irrespective of the weight of the drone, and/or the type of operation (recreational or commercial).
+- All drone operators operating their drones in Malta need valid third-party insurance, irrespective of the drone’s weight and/or the type of operation (recreational or commercial).

-- This is due to the type of airspace in Malta, all of it being controlled.
+- This is due to the type of airspace in Malta, which is all controlled.

 - Any valid insurance from any insurance provider is acceptable.

 - Drone operators not holding valid third-party insurance are liable for any damages incurred due to their operations.

 - All personnel directly involved in the operations are competent to perform their tasks, and the UAS will be operated only by remote pilots with the appropriate levels of competency.